What were the top 100 cited cell lines of 2021?

 For the third blog in our top 100 product series, we take a look at the most popular cell lines of 2021.
+You can also take a look at our more recent analysis on the top 100 cell lines of 2022 here.

 This is now the second year we have analysed the top 100 cell lines (covering cell line products from commercial and academic repositories), so we were interested to see how the data and trends have changed from what we uncovered last year.